RaziyeChamanpara/AddTwoNumbers/README.md

 # Add Two Numbers

-This project is a sample two-layered application which simply adds two numbers and displays the sum and has the ability to persist the history of past opertaions in sql server database.
+This project is a sample two-layered application which simply adds two numbers and displays the sum and has the ability to persist the history of past opertaions in a sql server database.

 # Implementation Details